Why Pay-for-Performance (or Pay-per-Lead)

 Given today's economic environment, a good metaphor for a pay-for-performance campaign is an Adjustable Rate Mortgage with a 0% teaser rate and no money down.
 Except in this case you might lose your business instead of your house.
 But analogies are easy.
 Let's take a look at what happens in a pay-for-performance campaign, and how it can cost you your business.

-Typically, a pay-for-performance program stipulates a set of "lead qualification criteria," and a price that will be paid for qualified leads which, while it may seem a little high, would certainly be acceptable if the leads are good.
+Typically, a pay-for-performance program stipulates a set of "lead qualification criteria," and a price that will be paid for qualified leads which, while it may seem high or low to you, (and, by the way, it doesn't much matter which is is,) would certainly be acceptable if the leads are good.
 There might even be a formal contract so everyone agrees on what counts as a lead, and when the payment is due.
 So far so good.

 But let's look at it from the vendor's perspective.
-One would like to think that he's willing to bet his own money on his ability to produce leads for you, but is that reasonable?
-How does he know he can produce leads?
-How does he know what they will cost?
-Certainly he'll tell you that they've done it before, and that he knows roughly what it will cost, but if he really knew your cost-per-lead, expected close rate and margin in your market, (which he would need to know quite precisely in order to set a compensatory price-per-lead,) why is he in the telemarketing business?
-(He is an entrepreneur, after all.)
-He should be in your business.
-You can't use the excuse that he's invested in a telemarketing company, since if he knew those costs accurately he could easily borrow the money to get into your business - more easily even than you could!
-Or he could broker them, or just sell them to the highest bidder.
-But he doesn't know them, because he can't know them.
-He's just setting a price based on gut instinct.
-He's not betting on his ability to produce leads for you.
-He's betting on something else.
+You'd like to think that he should be willing to bet his own money on his ability to produce leads for you because he's so good.
+But is that rational?
+Why should he do it for you, and not the hundred other people who call each week wanting pay-for-performance programs?
+More importantly, how does he know that he can produce good leads for you?
+How does he know what they will cost him to generate?
+Certainly he'll tell you that they've done it before, and that he knows roughly what it will cost; but if he really knew what your cost-per-lead was going to be, (as well as the expected close rate and margin in your market, which he would need to know in order to set a compensatory price-per-lead,) why is he in the telemarketing business in the first place?
+He's an entrepreneur; he should be in your business.
+You can't use the excuse that he's invested in a telemarketing company, since if he knew your costs, he could easily borrow the money to get into your business - more easily even than you could (because you evidently have a lead generation issue!)
+Or he could broker the leads, or just sell them to the highest bidder.
+In other words, what does he need you for?
+But he doesn't know these costs, because he can't know them.
+He's just setting a price based on what he thinks you're willing to pay.
+He's not betting on his ability to produce leads for you; he's betting on something else entirely.

-Or maybe you think he's playing the "probability game," that he's got multiple projects and if one hits, he wins.
-He might tell you that that allows him to offer a lower price because he'd be spreading his risk, (actually it would lead him to demand a higher price because he needs to compensate for costs sunk on failed projects,) but a reduction off of a meaningless number is still a meaningless number.
+If pushed, he might tell you that he's playing the "probability game."
+That's where he's got multiple projects going, and if one makes money, he wins.
+He might even tell you that that allows him to offer you a lower price because he's spreading his risk.
+(Actually it should lead him to demand a higher price because he needs to compensate for costs sunk on his failed projects.)
+But a reduction off of a meaningless number (i.e. some supposed cost-per-lead,) is still a meaningless number.
 Either way, it certainly doesn't do you any good if he fails.
-Of course, your response is that, if he fails, it hasn't cost you anything; but it really will cost you quite a bit, as you'll see.
-But ultimately he doesn't care whether he can produce leads or not, whether they're any good, or what they cost.
-He just needs to set a price you'll accept because, again, he has no idea, nor does he care, whether he will be successful.
+Of course, your response is that, if he fails, it hasn't cost you anything; but it really will cost you quite a bit, as you'll eventually find out (including time, expectations, reputation, money, and any salespeople you have.)
+But ultimately he doesn't care whether he can produce leads for you or not.
+He doesn't care whether they're any good, or what they cost.
+He just needs to set a price that you'll accept because, again, he has no idea, nor does he care, whether he will be successful.
 Why should he care?
 Because he's a good guy?
 (Not likely.)
 Because he likes to gamble?
-(A real businessperson would demand a much higher ROI than what you're going to pay for a qualified lead.)
+(A real businessperson, if he's taking all the risk, would demand a much higher price than what you're willing to pay for a qualified lead.)
 The fact is that he doesn't care because he's not selling leads.
 He's selling something else entirely.
+He's selling snake oil.
+He's selling hope.

-If that doesn't begin to make you nervous, let's look at how he runs his business to see what's actually going on.
+If this hasn't made you nervous yet, let's look at how he runs his business (assuming he even has one,) to see what's actually going on.

 There are two approaches that companies take to providing a pay-for-performance service.
 One is where the employees are paid hourly; the other is where they are paid on a performance basis.
 Let's look at how the performance-based payroll looks first.

-In the case where the employees are paid on a performance basis, ask yourself if you think it would be reasonable for a telemarketer who can generate qualified leads well enough to generate them for you at the drop of a hat to risk his family's welfare on your business.
+In the case where the employees are paid on a performance basis, ask yourself if you think it would be reasonable for a truly good telemarketer (i.e. someone who's trying to put his kids through college, and who can sell well enough ring your cash register at the drop of a hat,) to risk his family's welfare on your business.
 (You probably already tried to find one, and couldn't, right?)
-Do you really think that someone who is that good would be willing to gamble that you're going to agree that the leads are good?
-And that you're going to pay for them?
+Do you really think that someone who is that good would be willing to gamble that you're going to agree that the leads are qualified, and that you're going to pay for them (and that his boss is going to pay him)?
+You've already proven that you're in "short pants" because you're looking for pay-per-lead in the first place.
+(We know, the real reason is that you've been burned before, and you don't want to throw good money after bad.)
+But do you really think that someone who knows what they're doing is going to wait to see if you're good for your word?
 This isn't to imply that you're not honest, and willing to pay for the leads that are good; but what about the gray areas?
 What about the honest disagreement where the vendor or the telemarketer says it's good, and you say it's not.
 Will that ever happen?
 (Think 80%+ of the time.)
-Do you really think a good bird-dog is going to stick around if it happens more than once?
+Do you really think a good bird-dog is going to stick around if you disagree more than once?
 Not likely.
-In fact, no good telemarketer will work on a performance basis unless it is a "gimmee."
-And if it's a gimmee, why are you paying $500/lead?
-The short answer is that if they're paying their people by the lead, they can't be using good people.
-And maybe you don't even care about the quality of his people, but again, to the vendor it doesn't matter - because that's not what he's selling anyway.
+In fact, no good telemarketer will work on a performance basis unless it has a proven process, and a proven cost (in other words, a "gimmee.")
+And if the process has been proven, and the cost-per-lead is known, what difference is it to you whether you pay per-lead or per-hour?
+The short answer is that if the vendor is paying their people by the lead, they can't be using good people, in which case you're not going to get any good leads.
+But even if you don't care about the quality of his people (which you should), to the vendor it doesn't matter - because that's not what he's selling anyway.

 In the case where the employees are paid by the hour, it should be clear that the vendor has now increased his out-of-pocket costs, and risks, not only on his employees' ability to generate leads, but your willingness to pay for them.
 Not that any sane businessperson would do that, but let's look at the numbers.
 Let's say that he pays his people $10/hour, and charges you $500 per appointment.
 He may even pay his people a per-appointment bonus to motivate them.
 Assuming that they can generate a lead in less than 50 hours (assuming there's no bonus and no other expenses,) he makes money, right?
 Sounds like a win-win: The telemarketer makes money, you make money, and the vendor makes money.
 But what kind of a business model is it where you might disagree about whether a lead is qualified or not?
 Do you really want to be debating every lead?
 And what if you win the argument?
 What do you think the vendor is going to do the next time?
 Keep generating leads that you're going to argue about?
 Don't bet on it.
 Today you might feel comforted by the fact that you can control your costs with the approval process, but it is that very comfort that only serves to draw you into the trap.

 By now you should begin to see the game he's playing.
-He's not betting that he can generate leads for you - of course he can generate leads for you (although they might not be any good).
+He's not betting that he can generate leads for you - of course he can generate leads for you (even if he has to make them up).
 He's betting that he can get you to pay for them.
-(He is a salesman, after all.)
-He's betting that between the creative writing of the "lead qualification critera," the adjudication process, and your desperation to increase your sales he can win enough times to make money.
+(He is a good salesman, if nothing else.)
+He's betting that between the creative writing of the "lead qualification critera," the acceptance process, and your desperation to increase your sales he can win enough times to make money.
 He's betting that you will give him the benefit of the doubt on the first few leads so that he can cover his marketing costs or even make a few bucks.
 And he's betting that he'll be ahead of the game before you get tired of arguing.
 Think about it, wouldn't you give him the benefit of the doubt on the first few leads - if for no other reason than to motivate him the stay with it?
 And once you pay, you've lost.
 Ask yourself: What's he really selling?
 Leads?
 Or getting you to pay for them?

 So let's now talk about what this does to your business - because it will have an impact.
 There are a couple of situations that we've seen in the market, but here are two of our favorites: